 I.A. and Fannie R. Barnett Memorial Fund: To support the annual Barnett Lecture in Mathematics, including invited speaker's travel costs, honorarium, and entertainment expenses (dinner with lecturer, Barnett family members, and some Department faculty).

-Deddens & Minda Undergraduate Scholarship Endowment Fund: Originally established as the Hancock Undergraduate Scholarship in January 1988 by Jim Deddens, David Minda, and James Osterburg in honor of Dr. Harris Hancock.
+Deddens & Minda Undergraduate Scholarship Endowment Fund: Originally established as the Hancock Undergraduate Scholarship by Jim Deddens, David Minda, and James Osterburg in honor of Dr. Harris Hancock.
 It provided scholarship funds to undergraduate mathematics majors/second majors.
 In January 2023, Jim Deddens and David Minda had the fund renamed and updated the purpose of this fund to provide scholarships to undergraduate majors in the Department of Mathematical Sciences (majoring in Mathematics or Statistics).
 This award will be based on academic achievement in departmental classes and recommendations of faculty members.
 It is renewable, provided the recipient maintains eligibility.

 Natalie Feld Scholarship Awards Fund: Established August 1999 by the Natalie Feld Trust, it provides for one or more annual scholarships to be awarded to students in Mathematical Sciences.
 Scholarships shall be made available for students for his/her junior or senior year, or for both years.

 Jeanne Gulden Scholarship in Mathematics: Established December 1993 by Mrs. Judith F. Ross in memory of her daughter, it provides an annual prize to the member of the junior and senior class with the most outstanding achievement in mathematical sciences.